minnojs/minno-quest/src/0.1/manager/messages.md

 &nbsp;

 The following example will display the message "Hello World.
-I am a template.", and procede when the **keys** space is pressed.
+I am a template.", and proceed when the **keys** space is pressed.

 ```js
 var task = {